neo4j-contrib/neomodel/doc/source/transactions.rst

 Explicit Transactions
 ---------------------

-Neomodel also supports  `epxlicit transactions <https://neo4j.com/docs/ api/python-driver/current/transactions.html>`_ that are pre-designated as either *read* or *write*.
+Neomodel also supports  `explicit transactions <https://neo4j.com/docs/ api/python-driver/current/transactions.html>`_ that are pre-designated as either *read* or *write*.

 This is vital when using neomodel over a `Neo4J causal cluster <https://neo4j.com/docs/